Caught on video: Are they liable for their ‘patient’s’ death?

 Four hours after an EMS crew released Paul Tarashuk, he was struck and killed by a vehicle; David Givot breaks down issues of patient abandonment, negligence and responsibility

-Update: The South Carolina Law Enforcement Division (SLED) has opened an investigation into the paremedic's actions and taken action months after Paul Tarashuk was struck and killed by a vehicle after being released by EMS.
+Update: The South Carolina Law Enforcement Division (SLED) has concluded its investigation into the actions of first responders after Paul Tarashuk was struck and killed by a vehicle after being released by EMS.
 Read the updates here.

 If Jussie Smollett and Nicholas Sandmann have taught us anything, it’s to put away the torches and pitchforks until we have considered all of the facts and circumstances; not just react to the perception or the commentary or an inflammatory video presented without context.